Arisotura/Blargboard-extras/README.md

 Blargboard made by StapleButter, based of ABXD by Dirbaio, Kawa & co.

 ## Themes:
-Too many themes to list.
-Check themeinfo.txt to see who made that theme.
+Check themeinfo.txt to see who made the theme.

 ### Ranksets: